JdeRobot/BehaviorMetrics/_pages/install/install.md

 1. Install [CARLA 0.9.15](https://carla.readthedocs.io/en/0.9.15/start_quickstart/) .
 Currently, the official Carla server is down.
 Therefore, it is advisable to install Carla using the GitHub package method instead of the Debian package method.

-For manual instructions of CARLA follow the below instructions:-
+For manual Installation of CARLA follow the below instructions:-

 i) Install Required System Dependency